-We collaborate with you and your state lobbyist on drafting legislation, writing testimony and fact sheets, and developing a legislative plan.
+ADHA collaborates with members and their state lobbyists on drafting legislation, writing testimony and fact sheets, and developing a legislative plan.
 We share information on events and decisions in other states, as well as successful tools and techniques, and also connect leaders from various states with each other to address common issues and to raise our collective impact.